Social Impact and Material ESG Issues

 Improve corporate value through appropriate functioning of the Board of Directors

-Establish the Board of Directors as a function focused on supervising (monitoring) corporate management
+Establish a Board of Directors with a focus on supervising (monitoring) corporate management

 • * Governance, risk, and compliance

-Process of selecting material ESG issues for FY2022
+Process of selecting material ESG issues for FY2023

 • *1 Global Reporting Initiative